Rwbrandt/Blockchain_Ballots/README.md

  #### Streamlit
  - Optional: Create a new Web 3 environment (recommended)
  - Pip Intall: [Web 3](https://pypi.org/project/web3/) and [Streamlit]( https://docs.streamlit.io/library/get-started/installation)
- - Clone the out 'Blockchain_Ballots' repository
+ - Clone the 'Blockchain_Ballots' repository
  - In your terminal, navigate to the folder containing 'app.py' and enter the command 'streamlit run app.py'
- - Streamlit will launch locally in your default we browser
+ - Streamlit will launch locally in your default browser
+ - From there you can interact with the app